 U.S. Air Force Thunderbirds

-The U.S. Air Force Thunderbirds will headline the 2018 Melbourne Air & Space Show sponsored by Northrop Grumman, March 17-18, 2018 at Melbourne International Airport.
+The U.S. Air Force Thunderbirds will headline the 2018 Melbourne Air & Space Show sponsored by Northrop Grumman, March 24-25, 2018 at Melbourne International Airport.
+The show has moved one week later than originally planned to coincide with an update to the U.S. Air Force Thunderbirds 2018 Show Season Schedule, which will now kick off in Melbourne, Florida.

 The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds” are the Air Force’s Ambassadors in Blue.
-They represent the 500,000 men and women of the Unites States Air Force.
+They represent the 600,000 men and women of the Unites States Air Force.
 The Thunderbirds plan and present precision aerial maneuvers to exhibit the capabilities of modern, high-performance aircraft and the high degree of professional skill required to operate those aircraft.
-The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 100 enlisted personnel.
+The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 120 enlisted personnel.
+There will be several opportunities to meet the Thunderbird pilots and officers during the weekend.

 The Thunderbirds air demonstration is a mix of formation flying and solo routines.
 The four-jet diamond formation demonstrates the training and precision of Air Force pilots, while the two solo aircraft highlight some of the extreme capabilities of the F-16.
 In all, the pilots perform approximately 40 maneuvers in a single demonstration.
 An aerial demonstration lasts 60 minutes with an additional 15 minutes for the ground show before takeoff.